docentmail/ai-snippets/ml/coursera_ml/README.md

 # Linear Regression
 **Go to [Week 04 Part 01](week04_01/README.md)**

-This module explores linear models for regression and their connection to singular value decomposition of the object-feature matrix.
+This module explores linear models for regression and their connection to singular value decomposition of the object-feature matrix.\
+pandas, DictVectorizer, TfidfVectorizer, hstack, Ridge

 - Solving Multidimensional Linear Regression with SVD
 - Ridge Regression